HL7/fhir-subscription-backport-ig/input/pagecontent/payloads.md

 Notification bundles for `full-resource` subscriptions SHALL contain, in addition to the `SubscriptionStatus`, at least one `Bundle.entry` for each resource relevant to the notification.
 For example, a notification for a topic based on the Encounter resource SHALL include an Encounter and MAY include additional resources deemed relevant (e.g., the referenced Patient).
 Each `Bundle.entry` for a full-resource notification SHALL contain a relevant resource in the `entry.resource` element.
 If a server cannot include the resource contents due to an issue with a specific notification, the server SHALL populate the `entry.request` and/or `entry.response` elements.

-From a security perspecitve, `full-resource` payloads should only be used when the channel is secure - notifications *will* contain PHI.
+From a security perspective, `full-resource` payloads should only be used when the channel is secure - notifications *will* contain PHI.